Hands-Free Architecture Reviews: How I Use Voice Mode and SpecKit for .NET Design Sessions

 The biggest first-mover opportunity in the .NET AI ecosystem, and almost nobody's taking it.

 Nineteen years of ReSharper, Rider, and the full toolbox.
 Last month I let it lapse.
-Not out of frustration — because I hadn't opened Rider in six weeks, and I didn't miss it.
+Not out of frustration, but because I hadn't opened Rider in six weeks, and I didn't miss it.

 AI gave me back the part of the job I loved.
 It also removed the friction that forced me to stop.